 Aeshna brevistyla (Blue-spotted Hawker/Lancer Dragonfly)

-Dr. Paulson, who maintains the worldwide list, has both names as synonyms, his main entry being Adversaeshna brevistyla.
-The IUCN Red List has it as Aeshna brevistyla, stating that Adversaeshna is a sub-genus.
-Therefore, I’m going with Aeshna brevistyla.
+Dr. Paulson, who maintains the worldwide list, has both names as synonyms, his main entry being for Aeshna brevistyla and stating:

 We did see this character both in Australia, at the dam in Stanley, Victoria, and in New Zealand where we found it at a couple of sites: Cape Foulwind and Slab Hut Creek.
+I finally got a female back at Stanley Barge Dam in 2024.

 male